huggingface/diffusers/docs/source/en/training/cogvideox.md

 When using this format, the `--caption_column` must be `<CAPTION_COLUMN>` and `--video_column` must be `<PATH_TO_VIDEO_COLUMN>`.

 You are not strictly restricted to the CSV format.
-As long as the `load_dataset` method supports the file format to load a basic `<PATH_TO_VIDEO_COLUMN>` and `<CAPTION_COLUMN>`, you should be good to go.
-The reason for going through these dataset organization gymnastics for loading video data is because we found `load_dataset` from the datasets library to not fully support all kinds of video formats.
-This will undoubtedly be improved in the future.
+Any format works as long as the `load_dataset` method supports the file format to load a basic `<PATH_TO_VIDEO_COLUMN>` and `<CAPTION_COLUMN>`.
+The reason for going through these dataset organization gymnastics for loading video data is because `load_dataset` does not fully support all kinds of video formats.

 > [!TIP]
 > CogVideoX works best with long and descriptive LLM-augmented prompts for video generation.
 We recommend pre-processing your videos by first generating a summary using a VLM and then augmenting the prompts with an LLM.
 To generate the above captions, we use [MiniCPM-V-26](https://huggingface.co/openbmb/MiniCPM-V-2_6) and [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).
 A very barebones and no-frills example for this is available [here](https://gist.github.com/a-r-r-o-w/4dee20250e82f4e44690a02351324a4a).
 The official recommendation for augmenting prompts is [ChatGLM](https://huggingface.co/THUDM?search_models=chatglm) and a length of 50-100 words is considered good.